 Advanced pre-university course in Law in Oxford colleges

-The Immerse Education Law summer programme for 16-18 year olds offers the perfect opportunity to explore your subject in depth ahead of committing to more advanced study.
+The Immerse Education Law summer programme in Oxford for 16-18 year olds offers the perfect opportunity to explore your subject in depth ahead of committing to more advanced study.
 You will walk in the footsteps of a student in Oxford as you explore the range of topics available to a law student and appreciate the interdisciplinary nature of this field.
 Topics range from criminal law, to European law and beyond enabling you to get a feel for what it would be like to study Law at an advanced level.

 Additionally, you will be invited to take advantage of LNAT workshops where you’ll learn how to study for the challenging Law National Aptitude Test.